-Welcome to the website of Heversham Parish Council where you will find information regarding the business of the Parish Council as well as links to other community websites including expression of interest for B4RN.
+Welcome to the website of Heversham Parish Council where you will find information regarding the business of the Parish Council, other community websites and our FOOTPATH GUIDES, which are within links to other community websites or LINKS in the sub-menu below.

 If you have any queries about the web site or the Parish Council please contact the Clerk.